Gamocosm/Gamocosm/README.md

 You could replace "gamocosm" under the "user" column with "all".

 ##### Other useful stuff
-- Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean client id and api key from `config/app.yml`
+- Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `config/app.yml`
 - The Sidekiq web interface is mounted at `/sidekiq`
 - Run the console: `bundle exec rails c`
 - Reset the database: `bundle exec rake db:reset`